MWLI345/alwaysLucky/front/README.md

-# Getting Started with Create React App
+# Getting started

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Install Node and Node Package Manager with this [link](https://nodejs.org/en/download)

+Within the project directory, run:

+## `npm install`

+This installs the corresponding dependencies indicated in package.json

 ## Available Scripts